techiediaries/techiediaries/_posts/2019/2019-07-25-flutter-rest-api-example-dart-async-await-future-api.md

 Most of the code is fairly simple.
 We just declared the variables we want to use and add a constructor.
 The interesting part is the used `fromJson()` factory method.

-This factory method is used to initialize the class with the parameter values of a JSON file.
+This factory method is used to initialize the class with the parameter values of a JSON file:

 ```dart
   factory Post.fromJson(Map<String, dynamic> json) {